Record avalanche of early votes transforms the 2020 election

 The massive amount of voting has occurred without any of the violent skirmishes at polling places that some activists and law enforcement officials feared.
 It has featured high-profile errors — 100,000 faulty mail ballots sent out in New York, 50,000 in Columbus, Ohio, and a vendor supplying that state and Pennsylvania blaming delays in sending ballots on overwhelming demand.
 But there’s little evidence of the mass disruption that some feared as election offices had to abruptly shift to deal with the influx of early voting.

 Republicans argue that these signs of enthusiasm are meaningless — Democratic early voters are people who would have voted anyway, they say.
-But an AP analysis of the early vote shows 8% of early voters had never cast a ballot before, and 13.8% had voted in half or fewer of previous elections for which they were eligible.
+But an AP analysis of the early vote shows 8 percent of early voters had never cast a ballot before, and 13.8 percent had voted in half or fewer of previous elections for which they were eligible.

 The data also show voters embracing mail voting, which health officials say is the safest way to avoid coronavirus infection while voting.
-Of the early voters, 82% cast ballots through the mail and 18% in person.
-Black voters cast 10% of the ballots cast, about the same as their share of the national electorate, according to the AP analysis of data from L2, a political data firm.
+Of the early voters, 82 percent cast ballots through the mail and 18 percent in person.
+Black voters cast 10 percent of the ballots cast, about the same as their share of the national electorate, according to the AP analysis of data from L2, a political data firm.
 That’s a sign that those voters, who have been less likely to vote by mail than white people and Latinos, have warmed to the method.

 Mail ballots so far have skewed toward older voters, with half coming from voters over age 64.
 Traditionally, younger and minority voters send their mail ballots in closer to Election Day or vote in person.